FAQs

 Article by John Miller & Erin Runge

 The term tendinitis is still common.
 However, many tendon pain problems are not mainly driven by inflammation.
 Modern care usually focuses on improving tendon load capacity.
-This may include eccentric strengthening exercises and other graded loading strategies.
+This may include eccentric strengthening exercises and other graded loading plans.

 For a deeper guide, visit Tendinopathy: Causes, Symptoms, Treatment & Rehabilitation.